 Although our Company does not have a formal policy regarding attendance by members of our board of directors at our Annual Meeting, we encourage all of our directors to attend.
-All of our directors attended our 2022 annual meeting of our stockholders.
+All of our directors attended our 2023 annual meeting of our stockholders other than our former director, Dr. Nolan.